JrobT/flyballers/README.md

 _Flyballers_ was built using [Supabase](https://supabase.com/) on the backend.

 For development, please create your own test database within your account.
 Once you've done that, set the relevant environment variables in your `.env` file as per the [documentation](https://supabase.com/docs/guides/integrations/prisma#connection-pooling-with-supabase).

+> You should switch off email validation on sign up on your Supabase instance.

 ### Vercel